Rocksprayer/My-mini-project-collection/README.md

 # My-mini-project-colection
-for progress and growth tracking
+this Repo is made for progress and growth tracking

 Intro